Talk-Lab/DissimilarityPessimism/README.md

 # DissimilarityPessimism
-Data, Code, &amp; Materials for: A new look at homophily: People underestimate the extent to which dissimilar others are interested in connecting.
+Data, Code, &amp; Materials for: People underestimate the extent to which dissimilar others are interested in socially connecting.